Pranav9594/AWS-CLI/README.md

-rek# AWS CLI Text-Based Game Deployment
+wrek# AWS CLI Text-Based Game Deployment

 This project demonstrates how to deploy a simple text-based game using AWS CLI and AWS Lambda.